-Your belongings are covered under personal property coverage on your policy.
-When insuring your belongings (meaning everything you own inside your home and in storage), you may choose between ACV and RCV.
-Most insurance policies provide coverage on an ACV basis, but for an added cost, you can often purchase replacement cost coverage.
-For example, if you paid $5,000 for a new couch 10 years ago, and it got destroyed in a fire, the RCV option would typically pay what it costs to replace your couch, which could be more or less than $5,000, minus your deductible.
+Your belongings are covered under personal property coverage on your homeowners policy.
+When insuring your belongings (meaning everything you own inside your home and in storage), you might be able to choose between ACV and RCV.
+Most insurance policies default to ACV for personal property, but for an added cost, you can often purchase replacement cost coverage.